biowpn/bioweapon/_posts/2025-01-25-std-nontype.md

 }
 ```

-and then users would write
+and then users would write:

 ```cpp
 int get_2nd_value(std::array<int, 2> const& arr) {